hatfullr/fluxcal/README.md

 cd fluxcal
 ./install
 ```
-This script will unzip the required included data files, build `flux_cal`,
+DO NOT RUN AS ROOT.
+This script will unzip the required included data files,
-and perform a test to ensure file integrity.
-This may take up to 10 minutes or
+build `flux_cal`, and perform a test to ensure file integrity.
+This may take up
-so depending on your system.
-If you run into issues here, a solution may be
+to 10 minutes or so depending on your system.
+If you run into issues here, a
-available in the "Troubleshooting" section below.
+solution may be available in the "Troubleshooting" section below.

 ## Running FluxCal